 Every year there are cruises from Boston to Iceland and Europe.
-One round-trip cruise is to several ports in Iceland, Greenland and Canada.
+One round-trip cruise is to several ports in Iceland and Canada.
 The other round-trip cruise goes all the way to Europe and makes stops in Iceland, Greenland, Norway, Netherlands, Scotland and Ireland.

-A 25-day round-trip cruise from Boston to Iceland is on Holland America Line.
-It departs July 27, 2024, and visits Sydney (Nova Scotia), Corner Brook (Newfoundland), Red Bay (Labrador), Qaqortoq (Greenland), Isafjordur (Iceland), Akureyri (Iceland), Seydisfjordur (Iceland), Djupivogur (Iceland), Reykjavik (Iceland), Grundarfjordur (Iceland), Nanortalik (Greenland), St Anthony (Newfoundland), St Johns (Newfoundland), Halifax (Nova Scotia) and Bar Harbor (Maine).
+A 28-day round-trip cruise from Boston to Iceland is on Holland America Line departs June 20, 2026.
+It features stops at seven ports in Iceland.
+Cruise to Portland (Maine), Sydney (Nova Scotia), St Johns (Newfoundland), Isafjordur (Iceland), Akureyri (Iceland), Seydisfjordur (Iceland), Djupivogur (Iceland), Heimaey (Iceland), Reykjavik (Iceland), Grundarfjordur (Iceland), St Anthony (Newfoundland), Corner Brook (Newfoundland), Cap-aux-Meules (Quebec) and Halifax (Nova Scotia).

-The 35-day round-trip cruise from Boston to Europe is called the "Voyage of the Vikings" and is also on Holland America Line.
-In 2024 the cruise departs July 20 and goes to Bar Harbor (Maine), Sydney (Nova Scotia), Corner Brook (Newfoundland), Red Bay (Labrador), Paamiut (Greenland), Nanortalik (Greenland), Isafjordur (Iceland), Akureyri (Iceland), Eidfjord (Norway), Rotterdam (Netherlands), Cork (Ireland), Dublin (Ireland), Belfast (Northern Ireland), Djupivogur (Iceland), Reykjavik (Iceland), Qaqortoq (Greenland), St Anthony (Newfoundland), St Johns (Newfoundland) and Halifax (Nova Scotia).
+The 35-day round-trip cruise from Boston to Iceland and Europe is called the "Voyage of the Vikings" and is also on Holland America Line.
+The epic voyage departs July 18 2026 and goes to Portland (Maine), Sydney (Nova Scotia), Corner Brook (Newfoundland), Red Bay (Labrador), Paamiut (Greenland), Nanortalik (Greenland), Reykjavik (Iceland), Eidfjord (Norway), Rotterdam (Netherlands), Isle of Man (UK), Belfast (Northern Ireland), Seydisfjordur (Iceland), Husavik (Iceland), Grundarfjordur (Iceland), Qaqortoq (Greenland), St Anthony (Newfoundland), St Johns (Newfoundland) and Halifax (Nova Scotia).

 Sydney, Nova Scotia, Canada is on Cape Breton Island.
 Visit the Centre for Craft & Design.
 Relax in the tap room at Breton Brewing.